-Responsible 4th and 5th grade students may participate in the school's conflict manager program.
+Responsible 5th grade students may participate in the school's conflict manager program.
 The school counselor provides a two-day training for participants which teaches students how to resolve minor playground issues and identify situations that require adult intervention.
 Conflict managers are responsible for setting an example and minimizing conflicts on the playground during recesses.
+Kind Club is available to 4th and 5th graders.